University of Virginia Diabetes Tele-Education Program

 Rural community health centers and rural hospitals can more efficiently use their resources by employing teleconferencing to disseminate diabetes prevention and diabetes self-management information.
 These sites may host a live tele-education event, led by a certified diabetes educator, to educate patients at no cost to the organization.

 Beginning in 2006, the Diabetes Tele-Education Program was initially funded with a grant via the Virginia Department of Health Office of Health Equity through the Federal Office of Rural Health Policy's Medicare Rural Hospital Flexibility Program.
-Today, the program is funded through a Centers for Disease Control and Prevention (CDC) Cooperative Agreement in partnership with the Virginia Department of Health.
+Today, the program is funded through state appropriations to the University of Virginia and the Virginia Center for Diabetes Prevention and Education.

 Partners in this initiative are the: